 The college assists students with remedial coaching and continuous counselling.
 It also assists students and other entrants for entry into different sorts of services.
-There is also a strong Entry-in-Service unit.
+There is also a strong.

 i) Various Cells to deal with Students' Problems

 Various cells have been constituted, keeping in mind students' welfare and interests.